eazymation/jbds-via-html5/README.md

 2.)
 Dont allow users to set their own connections (so they will have access only to the Guacamole preferences screen)

 3.)
-Add an item to the Guacamole javascript web application to stop/start the container.
+Add an item to the Guacamole javascript web application  on the preferences screen to stop/start the users container.
 The most likely location would be : guacamole-client/guacamole/src/main/webapp/app/settings/services/preferenceService.js from the open source guacamole project: https://github.com/glyptodon/guacamole-client